 Now more than ever, we’re aware of our need to keep employee wellness and health front of mind.
 You do everything in your power to keep your people safe, comfortable, happy and in good health.
 Chairs with good lumbar support, casual Fridays to boost morale, benefits packages with specific health and wellness perks… it’s all part of how you show your employees they are valued and integral to your company’s success.

 How can employers support the physical, mental and emotional wellness of employees when they’re no longer on premises every day?
 It’s an important question.
-Employee wellness can be directly tied to company performance as it is.
-With these trying times, it becomes a critical part of your company culture.
+We already know employee wellness can be directly tied to company performance.
+With these trying times, however, it becomes a critical part of your company culture.
 Here’s how you can help.

 Promote physical wellness.